9 Best Compound Miter Saws for Woodworking Projects

 Sliding Compound Miter Saws

 Sliding compound miter saws are designed mainly to increase their crosscut capacity.
-They come equipped with rails that allows the saw arm to slide to and fro, allowing you to cut much wider boards than you would have been able to cut, if it were non-sliding.
+They come equipped with rails or robotic arms that allows the saw arm and blade to move or slide to-and-fro across the table, allowing you to cut wider boards than you would have been able to cut, if it were not sliding.

-For instance, a typical 12 inch non-sliding miter saw can crosscut only up to 8 inches of 2×8 inch dimensional lumber at 90 degrees.
-Whereas, a typical 12 inch sliding miter saw can cross cut up to 16 inches that same lumber.
+For instance, a typical 12 inch non-sliding miter saw can crosscut up to 2×8 inch dimensional lumber at 90 degrees only.
+Whereas, a typical 12 inch sliding miter saw can cross cut up to 16 inches of that same lumber.

-So, the main purposes of the sliding function is to increase the crosscut capacity.
+So, the main purposes of the sliding arm is to increase the crosscut capacity.

-Different manufacturers have their own design of the rails though.
-Som put the rails behind the saw, which really increase it’s footprint, because you have to make sure there’s enough space at the back for the rails to move through.
+Different manufacturers have their own design of the sliding arm or rail.
+Some put the rails behind the saw, which really increase it’s footprint, because you have to make sure there’s enough space at the back for the rails to move through.

 Some place it at the side which reduces the saw’s footprint, because there’s no protruding rails at the back.